g1eny0ung/blog/content/posts/build-a-chrome-extension-with-figwheel-main/index.md

 to bootstrap the dev environment.
 After build, a new tab will be opened automatically and the repl will also be launched.

-We can test it by run below in repl:
+We can test it by running below in repl:

 ```clj
 (js/alert "Am I connected?")